 Getting around Switzerland at Christmas time

-Now you’ve decided that you’re going to visit Switzerland for Christmas, there are plenty of transport options.
+Now you’ve decided that you’re going to visit Switzerland for Christmas, there are plenty of transport options available to you.
 Zurich and Geneva are the country’s main international airports servicing flights from all over Europe and around the world.

 If you plan to visit multiple destinations within Switzerland, a Swiss Travel Pass is worth considering.
 Click here to read my Ultimate Guide to the Swiss Travel Pass.